MargueriteEffren/OC_Projet2/README.md

 with your terminal, navigate to this folder
 Once in the Folder, input in your terminal: python3 projet2g.py
 Check the various csv output files in your folder
-Note: the program run time exceed 20 minutes
+Note: the program run time exceeds 20 minutes